mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 # [AC Power Flow](@id ACPowerFlowManual)
-To performe the AC power flow analysis, you will first need the `PowerSystem` composite type that has been created with the `acModel`.
-Then, you can create the `Model` composite type using one of the following functions:
+To perform the AC power flow analysis, you will first need the `PowerSystem` composite type that has been created with the `ac` model.
+Then, you can create the `ACPowerFlow` abstract type using one of the following functions:
 * [`newtonRaphson`](@ref newtonRaphson),
 * [`fastNewtonRaphsonBX`](@ref fastNewtonRaphsonBX),
 * [`fastNewtonRaphsonXB`](@ref fastNewtonRaphsonXB),